SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2019-07-20-Establishment-of-the-X-Pixel-Group.md

 <center>
 <p style="font-size:20px;width:100%;text-align:left" >

-We had dinner together to celebrate the formal establishment of the X-Pixel Group.
+We had dinner together to celebrate the formal establishment of the XPixel Group.

 </p>
 </center>